openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 either a histogram or a box plot in that metric's normal OpenRocket display unit.
 Histogram bins are chosen automatically from the sample count using a bounded square-root rule, and tooltips report each bin's numeric range and run count.
-The P5--P95 range is shaded and nominal/sample-mean values are identified.
+The histogram shades the P5--P95 range and identifies nominal/sample-mean values.
+The box plot uses its conventional quartile, whisker, mean, median, and outlier marks without binning.
+Metric plots always auto-fit the complete distribution rather than offering interactive zoom.
 Keeping one metric per plot avoids combining incompatible units or hiding engineering values behind normalization.
 Plot export follows the active results tab.

 CSV export contains the master seed, settings, simulation seed, sampled deviations in explicit SI units, stable branch ID, per-run branch index, landing coordinates